jotd666/GameRelocs/README.md

 issues:

-- small glitches on road
+- small glitches on road (also in original!!)
-- find why default options (full detail) aren't default
-- dashboard proper bitplane address
-- whd select detail mode
+- dashboard show corrupt at start (also in original!!)
+- full championship: crash forgotten chip reloc?